-North Korea Claims Zero Cases Of Coronavirus Infection, But Experts Are Skeptical
+North Korea Claims Zero Coronavirus Cases, But Experts Are Skeptical

 North Korea's track record of fighting epidemics does not bode well for its handling of the coronavirus outbreak, other experts warn.
 Other communicable diseases are widespread in the country, which has one of the world's highest rates of tuberculosis and an estimated 15% of the population is infected with Hepatitis B.

 "Past epidemics that originated in China have always spread to North Korea, and vice versa," says Choi Jung-hoon, a North Korean neurologist who defected to South Korea in 2012.
-During the 2003 SARS epidemic and other disease outbreaks, he says, cases in North Korea often went unreported or under-reported.
+During the 2003 SARS epidemic and other disease outbreaks, he says, cases in North Korea often went unreported or underreported.

 "Given past examples, I cannot believe their announcement" claiming no coronavirus cases, says Choi, now a research professor at Korea University's Public Policy Research Institute in Seoul.